Text-to-SVG: Generate Vector Graphics from Text Prompts with AI

 import requests

-system = f"""You are an SVG designer.
-Given a description, output ONLY a JSON array of SVG shapes.
+system = f"Output ONLY a JSON array of SVG shapes.
+3-8 shapes only."

 try: